BayAreaMetro/petrale/basemap/basemap_assembly_steps.md

 Enhance missing CoStar values with assessor data?
 This optional step doubles back and fills in missing CoStar values.
 Doesn’t produce much improvement historically.
-Impute deed restricted units in pre-processing module in BAUS Impute missing housing unit values in pre-processing module in BAUS Impute missing commercial space values in pre-processing module in BAUS Impute housing units: add additional units to existing residential buildings to meet adjusted zonal census totals

-Impute commercial space: add additional square feet using the additional buildings table to meet zonal job totals (this is more rare but matters in a few spots)
-Place households in housing units in pre-processing module in BAUS Place jobs in commercial space in pre-processing module in BAUS Run diagnostics
+Impute deed restricted units in pre-processing module in BAUS Place households in housing units in pre-processing module in BAUS Place jobs in commercial space in pre-processing module in BAUS Run diagnostics